dockerpac/dr/README.md

 TODO :
 APPS will be rescheduled after 5 minutes.

-Nginx replica will stay Pending because of PodAntiaffinity on Datacenter.
+Nginx replica will stay *Pending* because of PodAntiaffinity on Datacenter.

-Apps replicas will be scheduled on workers of DC2 but can be stuck in ContainerCreating state if image is not present locally and DTR is not available.
+Apps replicas will be scheduled on workers of **dc2** but can be stuck in ContainerCreating state if image is not present locally and DTR is not available.

 [Back to the chronogram](#chronogram)